SoftwareNetwork/sw/README.md

 https://cppan.org/

-See [docs](https://github.com/cppan/cppan/tree/master/doc) to get help with CPPAN.
+Read [wiki](https://github.com/cppan/cppan/wiki) to get help with CPPAN.

 Use issues to put your feedback, bugs and other stuff.